Encyclopedias are great resources to use in order to begin to develop a foundation of understanding of your topic.

 SEARCH TIPS!
 Consider using these when searching article databases, too.

 We do our best to have the materials that you need for your research and study in our collection.
-If we don't have an item that you need, you may find it in one of the libraries that participate in the Joint Library Catalog (which is the same as the Egan Library Catalog).
-If it's in the Joint Library Catalog, then you can get the item just by placing a hold on it.
+If we don't have an item that you need, you may find it in one of the libraries that participate in the Alaska Library Catalog (which contains the Egan Library Catalog).
+If it's in the Alaska Library Catalog, then you can get the item just by placing a hold on it.

-Make sure the you always check LinkSource.
-By using it, you may be able to find a print copy of an article, and it's an easy way to complete an Interlibrary loan form.
+Make sure the you always click on the Full Text Finder.
+By using it, you may be able to find a print copy of an article in another database or through open access, and it's an easy way to complete an Interlibrary loan form.

 Are you stuck?
 Still can't get started with your research?